Spin alignment of vector mesons from quark dynamics in a rotating medium: Numerical result

 \section{Numerical result}

-Since a rotating system has broken the Lorentz symmetry, it is not necessary to use Pauli-Villas regularization.
+Since a rotating system has broken the Lorentz symmetry, it is not necessary to use Pauli-Villars regularization.
 In fact, the Bessel function will not reflect the oscillation behavior in the cut-off energy scale $\Lambda$.
-Therefore we choose a hard cut-off function:
+Therefore, we choose a soft cut-off function: